Position: Many generalization measures for deep learning are fragile: Introduction to the position statement

-The main finding of this paper is that many of the post-mortem bounds studied in the literature are \textit{fragile}: small, ostensibly irrelevant training tweaks that barely affect the underlying DNN, can flip a measure’s shape, trend, or scale.
-To test these fragilities systematically, we evaluate measures under controlled perturbations that hold data and architecture, fixed while nudging a single training knob.
-Three stressors structure the audit in the main text: learning‑curve behavior as sample size increases (\S\ref{sec:training-hyperparameter-fragility}); temporal behavior, including when the model has interpolated (\S\ref{sec:temporal-fragility}); and responses to data complexity via label noise and dataset swaps (\S\ref{sec:data_complexity_fragility}).
-In the supplementary material, we show more tests of fragility for a much wider set of measures.
+To test these fragilities systematically, we develop a fragility audit that evaluates measures under controlled perturbations that hold data and architecture fixed while nudging a single training knob.
+Three stressors structure the audit in the main text: learning‑curve behavior as sample size increases (\S\ref{sec:training-hyperparameter-fragility}); temporal behavior, including when the model has interpolated (\S\ref{sec:temporal-fragility}); and responses to data complexity via label noise and dataset swaps (\S\ref{sec:data_complexity_fragility}). \S\ref{sec:compression_fragility} reveals that the tightest existing bound fails across both its bias and complexity components.
+In the supplementary material, we test a much wider set of measures and develop an expanded fragility audit.

 In contrast to the post-mortem bounds, we show that a function-based marginal-likelihood PAC-Bayes bound successfully tracks dataset complexity and learning-curve scaling~\citep{valleprez2020generalization}.
 This bound is based on a simple measure of inductive bias, the probability that a random set of weights produces a function that fits the training data set.
-Because it operates in function space and does not depend explicitly on training dynamics, this bound is inherently insensitive to the choice of optimiser or most training hyperparameters.
-This insensitivity is both a strength, making the bound robust rather than fragile, and a limitation, as it prevents the bound from reflecting how training procedures influence generalization, including effects such as feature learning.
+Because it operates in function space and does not depend explicitly on training dynamics, this bound is inherently insensitive to the choice of optimizer or most training hyperparameters.
+This insensitivity is both a strength, making the bound robust rather than fragile, and a limitation, as it prevents the bound from reflecting how training procedures influence generalization, including mechanisms such as feature learning.
 Nonetheless, the strong performance of this relatively simple approach suggests that developing more sophisticated function-space generalization measures could be a fruitful direction for future research.